expertailab/Look_read_and_enrich/README.md

 **2. Use the different notebooks to execute the experiments.**

 **Figure-Caption Correspondance Experiments**: In this notebook we execute a correspondance and a bidirectional retrieval experiments between the scientific figures and their captions as they appear together in a scientific publication.
 The corpora used in this experiment can be Scigraph or Semantic Scholar.
-Also, it is possible to use Coco and Flickr30k downloading their images and resized them to 224x224 into the paths "look_read_and_enrich/images/coco" and "look_read_and_enrich/images/flickr30k".
+Also, it is possible to use Coco and Flickr30k in this experiments.
+To do so, download their images and resize them to 224x22 in directories:"look_read_and_enrich/images/coco/" and "look_read_and_enrich/images/flickr30k/".

 ```
 cross_experiments.py [-h] -c CORPUS [-t]